 Bark parental control app for better monitoring

-As mentioned above, Pinwheel has partnered with Bark to help monitor and screen for text messages and conversations with people that might prove harmful for them and for others.
+As mentioned above, Pinwheel has partnered with Bark to help monitor and screen for text messages and conversations with people that might prove harmful to them and others.
 Pinwheel alone does this, but instead of sifting through all the apps and conversations yourself, Bark will do this for you and simply alert you to anything concerning.
 This can be especially useful for parents whose older kids are struggling to have healthy communication with them.

 Bark is the leading software in parental control, so they are the first to know about secret words and emojis kids use to get around parental supervision.
 Bark also monitors screen time, keeping your older child accountable for how long they use their phones.

 It also enables you to block spam calls, because all contacts are filtered and approved by you, the parent.